-On March 10, 1920, West Virginia voted in favor of the Nineteenth Amendment.
-By August of 1920, 36 states ratified the amendment, recognizing women's the right to vote.
+On March 10, 1920, West Virginia voted to ratify the Nineteenth Amendment.
+By August of 1920, 36 states ratified the amendment, ensuring that the right to vote could not be denied or abridged based on sex.

 West Virginia Places of Women’s Suffrage: East Wheeling Historic District